- Gold-backed ETFs see $23 billion inflow during March 2020 quarter: WGC

 4. SHARE CAPITAL

 In order to conserve the resources of the Company your directors do not recommend anydividend for the current year.
-A sum of Rs 5.99 lakhs has been transferred to the Profit& Loss account under Reserves & Surplus.
+A sum of Rs.
+9.10 lakhs have been transferred to the Profit& Loss account under Reserves & Surplus.

 6. FIXED DEPOSITS